-3.2.1.3 Farmer complaint system
+3.2.1.4 Farmer complaint system

-Bayer and the seed companies offering MON 810 varieties have a robust farmer complaint system which provide means for farmers to report any complaint related to maize seeds performance, including failure in protection against corn borers in MON 810 varieties.
-Farmers are first in line to detect a change in product performance, including reduced target pest insect control.
+Bayer and the seed companies offering MON 810 varieties have a robust farmer complaint system which provide a means for farmers to report any complaint related to performance, including failure in protection against corn borers in MON 810 varieties.
+Farmers are first in line to detect a change in product performance, including reduced target pest control.
 Farmer complaint systems are available without any limitations for the entire farming community and for every field where MON 810 is commercially cultivated.
 Therefore, the farmer complaint system serves as the primary tool to detect insect resistance development (Sumerford et al., 2015).
 The farmer complaint system is a primary venue for the farmer to record any unexpected effect when cultivating Bt maize in their field.
-As a result, Bayer believes based on gained experiences that incidence of reduced susceptibility to Cry1Ab protein in the target pest populations is most likely to be detected and reported rather via the farmer complaint system as the laboratory bioassay can only be performed on limited field samples.
+As a result, Bayer believes based on gained experiences that incidence of reduced susceptibility to Cry1Ab protein in the target pest populations is most likely to be detected and reported via the farmer complaint system versus the laboratory bioassay that can only be performed on limited field samples.

-Farmers can complain to the seed suppliers about product related issue via the local sales representatives or customer service routes.
+Farmers can complain to the seed suppliers about product-related issues via the local sales representatives or customer service routes.
 The specific procedure can slightly differ between seed suppliers, but in all of them, once a validated product-specific complaint is received, an internal procedure for verification, potential analysis, and follow up is triggered.
 In the case of Spain, all companies offering MON 810 varieties have committed to monitor insect protection during the cultivation, as part of the Monitoring Plan requested by the registration in the Spanish variety catalogue.
-In case the analysis of the complaint indicates potential insect resistance development, a procedure will be followed that includes on-site follow-up by company representatives and additional testing of the larvae susceptibility to the protein Cry1Ab and plants expressing MON 810.
-If this assessment would confirm insect-resistance development, a remedial plan as described in the EuropaBio harmonised IRM plan will be implemented without prejudice to specific actions that may be required by country or local authorities.
-In Spain the mitigation plan is compulsory and marketing companies commit on it at the Monitoring Plan they sign off.
+In case the analysis of the complaint indicates potential insect resistance development, a procedure will be followed that includes on-site follow-up by company representatives and additional testing of the larval susceptibility to the protein Cry1Ab and plants expressing MON 810.
+If this assessment would confirm insect resistance development, a remedial plan as described in the harmonised IRM plan (Appendix 6) will be implemented without prejudice to specific actions that may be required by country or local authorities.
+In Spain, the mitigation plan is compulsory and marketing companies commit on it at the Monitoring Plan they sign off.

 Farmers and agronomic advisors are also connected to the regional monitoring networks that have been created for integrated pest management (IPM) in Spain.
-Therefore, they can report any unusual observation, especially if it is related to efficacy breaks through these networks.
-Examples: in Aragon, one of the Ebro Valley regions, the network @redfaragon is a network by regional authorities, integrated by qualified technical staff, intended to monitor the incidence of pests, distribute information about IPM, good practices on the use of plant protection products (PPPs) and resistance management.
-Thus, this network is preforming weekly monitoring of pest incidences, including corn borers, in specific control points across the region.
-Similarly, in Andalucía there is the @RAIF_noticias which distribute alerts and information on pest incidences and plant health issues.
+Therefore, they can report any unusual observation through these networks, especially if it is related to efficacy.
+Examples: in Aragon, one of the Ebro Valley regions, the network @redfaragon is a network by regional authorities, integrated by qualified technical staff, intended to monitor the incidence of pests, distribute information about IPM, good practices on the use of plant protection products (PPPs), and resistance management.
+Thus, this network is performing weekly monitoring of pest incidences, including corn borers, in specific control points across the region.
+Similarly, in each region there are similar networks, like @RAIF noticias in